Mind & Body

 An individuals initial pain assessment also enables them to measure progress, see what is most effective and find the approach to pain management that works best.
 An optional confidential journal helps them to keep a private record of their struggles and achievements with pain management.

-Continued access the course library containing resources including The Home Stretching Programme and the Passive Relaxation Exercise.
+Continued access to the program library containing resources including The Home Stretching Programme and the Passive Relaxation Exercise.

-Try a 20-min Pain Management Meditation from the course
+Try a 20-min Pain Management Meditation from the program

 The Pain Training Team

-A multi-disciplinary expert team present the course on video, providing tips and practical advice to keep participants feeling supported and motivated.
+A multi-disciplinary expert team present the program on video, providing tips and practical advice to keep participants feeling supported and motivated.

 - Pain Medicine Clinician